Your safety is important! Find all the details of our response to COVID-19 ❯

 The earliest coding bootcamps only taught web development, which is among the largest fields in programming and, still today, among the most popular for learners.
 Because of this, coding bootcamps have retained a special association with web development – and this is why our focus in this article is on this particular segment of the industry.

-However, the term ‘coding bootcamp’ doesn’t have to be exclusive to web development, and indeed in the last decade we have seen a proliferation of bootcamps in other fields of tech as well, perhaps most prominently in Data Science, but also in things that are not primarily about coding, such as Marketing Analytics and Digital Product Design.
+However, the term ‘coding bootcamp’ doesn’t have to be exclusive to web development, and indeed in the last decade we have seen a proliferation of bootcamps in other fields of tech as well, perhaps most prominently in Data Science, but also in things that are not primarily about coding, such as Marketing Analytics and UX/UI Product Design.
 No doubt many other worlds are due to be explored!

 In other words, search for ‘coding bootcamp’ on Google and the first results will probably be mostly web development programs.
 But almost anything that makes for a vibrant field of work with some significant relation to the world of programming can fall under the umbrella of the term ‘bootcamp’.